jorycz/ryradio/README.md

 # !!!
 WARNING !!!

 !!!
 WARNING !!!
-Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 ...
+Security of Apache, PHP and so is ZERO, 0, KEINE, NONE, NINGUNO, NO, 없음 !
 !!!
-It's supposed to be installed in local home network ONLY !!!
-Never publish web interface to internet
+It's supposed to be installed in local home network ONLY !
 !!!
+Never publish web interface to internet !
+!!!
 This will delete all content of /var/www/html/ !!!

 ## Getting Started

 By default analog output is enabled.
-Can be changed to HDMI in runAfterBoot.sh script.
+This can be changed to HDMI in runAfterBoot.sh script.
 Radio Stations could be modified in radioStations.php before you run ansible-playbook.
 After ansible-playbook install, simple WEB interface should be available on http://YOUR_RPI_IP_ADDRESS/.

 ### Prerequisites

 Prepare RPi with new, clean OS Raspbian.
-Download RASPBIAN STRETCH LITE from https://www.raspberrypi.org/downloads/raspbian/ Unzip image file and create boot MicroSD/SD card.
+Download RASPBIAN STRETCH LITE from https://www.raspberrypi.org/downloads/raspbian/
+Unzip image file and create boot MicroSD/SD card.
 Example is for MacOS:

 ```
 diskutil list